(Updated: March 21, 2022)

 Gondola rides can be the ultimate romantic adventure or can be a fun activity for the whole family.
 Everyone will enjoy floating down the canal in one of Vegas’s most iconic themed resorts.

 To get an up-close and personal view of the experience, you can check out this video below:

 Do More in Las Vegas!
 Save on over 30 top attractions with the All-Inclusive Go Las Vegas Pass.

 Pricing: How Much is The Gondola Ride at The Venetian

 Depending on the day of the week you go for your ride, the price changes slightly.
 If you choose to go from Monday through Thursday, you can expect to pay $34 (€28.99) per person.
 Weekend prices, from Friday through Sunday, will run you $39 (€33.26) per person.

-The price is currently the same for both the indoor and outdoor ride.
+The price is currently the same for both indoor and outdoor rides.
 If you are looking to commemorate the occasion with an optional photo package, that will cost an additional $32 (€27.29).